Pride in London: Sponsors

-The headline sponsor for Pride in London in 2019 were Tesco.
-Other sponsors have included Barclays Bank, ASDA, CitiBank, Fuller's Brewery the brewer of London Pride (beer), Prudential and SAB Miller.
+Past sponsors for Pride in London have included were; Tesco, CMS, Barclays Bank, ASDA, CitiBank, Fuller's Brewery the brewer of London Pride (beer), Lidl, Durex, Prudential and SAB Miller.
 The event is also supported by Mayor of London.
 DIVA Magazine is a long-running sponsor of the Women's Stage in Leicester Square.

-WorldPride London 2012

-At an October 2008 conference in Vancouver, InterPride accepted a bid from Pride London to host WorldPride 2012.
-This was to coincide with the London Olympic and Paralympic Games and during the anticipated year-long celebrations of The Queen's Diamond Jubilee.
-Pride London planned a parade with floats, a large performance area in Trafalgar Square with street parties in Golden Square and Soho.

-However, a major sponsor withdrew support leading to the charity being unable to raise the funds necessary.
-Consequently, the entertainment and stages were all cut, and licence applications for street parties in Soho withdrawn.
-Instead, the event plans included a Pride Walk (without floats or vehicles), and a scaled-back rally in Trafalgar Square.
-On 5 July, the Metropolitan Police issued a licence regulations notice to all venues in Soho, reminding them that Pride London now has no licence for street events in the Soho area, and therefore venues should treat WorldPride as "any normal day".

-This led to the closure of the Pride London charity in the days which followed the 2012 event.
-Its successor, London LGBT+ Community Pride, was formed in October 2012.

 Controversies

+2004-2012 – Corporate sponsorship

-As Pride London (2004-2012), the charity came under criticism from socialists within the LGBTQ community.
-For instance, Hannah Dee argues that it has reached "the point that London Pride – once a militant demonstration in commemoration of the Stonewall riots – has become a corporate-sponsored event far removed from any challenge to the ongoing injustices that we [the LGBTQ community] face".
+As Pride London (2004-2012), the charity came under criticism from socialists within the LGBTQ community due to it being a corporate-sponsored event.
+For instance, Hannah Dee argues that it had reached "the point that London Pride – once a militant demonstration in commemoration of the Stonewall riots – has become a corporate-sponsored event far removed from any challenge to the ongoing injustices that we [the LGBTQ community] face".